Jannatul-A/google_data_analytics/README.md

 The objective of this project is to gain insights into the usage patterns of Cyclistic bikes by casual riders and annual members.
 These insights will serve as a foundation for devising an effective marketing strategy aimed at converting casual riders into annual members.

-**Dataset**: The analysis will cover bike data for the months of April, May, and June in 2023.
+**Dataset**: The analysis will cover bike data for April, May, and June of 2023.

 ## Files and Folders

-`Case_Study_Bikes.html`: This document outlines the process of cleaning, transforming, and performing descriptive analysis on the bike trip data.
+`Case_Study_Bikes.pdf`: This document outlines the process of cleaning, transforming, and performing descriptive analysis on the bike trip data.

-`case_Study_viz.html`: This document contains data visualizations and lists insights for making recommendations.
+`case_Study_viz.pdf`: This document contains data visualizations and lists insights for making recommendations.

 `Case_Study_Bikes.Rmd`: R Markdown file details the data cleaning process.